 Son Anthony Theodore Russell Minerd served in the U.S. Army at Ford Ord, CA in 1991.
 At that time, he received medical care from an intern on post, Dr. Scott David Miner, brother of the founder of this website.
 The soldier and the physician noted the similar spellings and eventually agreed that they were probably distantly related.
 In more recent years, Anthony has resided in Masontown.

 Son Christopher George Minerd served in the U.S. Army in 1995, training at Fort Stewart in Hinesville, GA as a carpentry and masonry specialist with the 92nd Engineers.
-He makes a home today in Fairchance, Fayette County.
+He has made a home in recent years in Fairchance and Masontown, Fayette County.

 Son William Jason "B.J."
-Minerd dwells in Bolivar, Westmoreland County, PA.
+Minerd entered into marriage with Janice.
+They have dwelled in Bolivar, Westmoreland County, PA and in Robinson, PA.

 ~ James Franklin "Jim" Minerd ~